 An RV is not just a vehicle, but it is also a home.
 Specialized RV insurance covers both.
-You could add it to your existing car insurance, but an RV has potential problems that are unique and should be treated as such.
+You could add it to your existing car insurance policy, but an RV has potential problems that are unique and should be treated as such with RV insurance companies.

-RV’s are valuable and you could stand to lose a lot if something ever happened to your RV.
+RV’s are valuable and you could stand to lose a lot if something ever happened to your RV with underinsured motorist coverage.

 - 3 RV Insurance: Understanding the Coverages

 - 7 Finding the Best RV Insurance Coverage